|Nutritional Guidelines (per serving)|

-- Add onion and bell pepper and saute until onion is tender.
+Add the diced onion and bell pepper and continue to cook until the onion is tender.
 Add remaining ingredients.

-- Simmer over low heat for about 1 to 2 hours, or transfer to the slow cooker and cook on LOW for 4 to 6 hours.
+Reduce the heat to the lowest level and simmer for about 1 to 2 hours, or transfer to the slow cooker and cook on low for 3 to 4 hours.

 Lighten the chili by using ground turkey or chicken instead of the beef.
 Add some beef bouillon or base to give it some beef flavor.

 Freeze chili in single-serve portions for lunches or quick meals.